 As working from home becomes the norm, the value of a slightly shorter commute reduces.
 Increasingly, London commuters will consider buying or renting properties further out from the city centre.

 The values, priorities and lifestyle aspirations of the next generation of home owners are changing.
 Increasingly, people are looking for a more sustainable, community-centric and modern urban living experience within a biodiverse and rural setting.
+The nostalgia for a traditional British cottage nuclear family home is dying out.

 This creates an opportunity to strategically acquire and develop agricultural land that traditionally would not be considered as viable for housing by the larger mainstream house builders.
 We can step in with a bold and innovative vision for a village scale mixed use co-housing development that will not only provide affordable housing to families but will also deliver net biodiversity gains.